LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/conditionals.rst

 While not required, the code within a conditional code block is typically indented to make it more readable.
 Similarly, it is a common convention to place the opening ``{`` at the end of the first line, and the closing ``}`` on a line of its own following the last line of the code block.

-You should follow such conventions, even though not doing so won't create an error.
+You should follow such conventions, even though ignoring them will not create an error.
 To see why, compare the readability of this example, which is functionally equivalent to the one above.

 .. sourcecode:: js